-IT operations that focus on the automation of business processes involve integrating a wide range of custom and enterprise applications and the infrastructure on which they run, often with complex interdependencies.
-In such environments, IT typically uses job scheduling tools to control batch and on demand event processing, which are vital to the success of a range of business operations from sales to manufacturing to financial management.
+IT operations that focus on the automation of business processes need to integrate a wide range of custom and enterprise applications and the infrastructure on which they run, often with complex interdependencies.
+In these environments, IT typically uses job scheduling tools to control batch and on demand event processing, which are vital to the success of a range of business operations from sales to manufacturing to financial management.

-For the past decade, Tidal Workload Automation has been defining standards for job scheduling usability, scalability, and breadth of coverage.
-The role of the many adapters available for Tidal Workload Automation is to make connectivity, control, and visibility of diverse technologies accessible directly through the Tidal Workload Automation user interface.
-The breadth of coverage these adapters provide simplifies end-to-end scheduling of processes across the enterprise.
+For decades, Tidal has been defining the standard for job scheduling usability, scalability and breadth of coverage.
+The role of the adapters available for Tidal Automation is to make connectivity, control and visibility of diverse technologies accessible directly through the Tidal platform interface.
+Our comprehensive set of adapters provides broad coverage for popular applications and systems used by businesses and our seamless integration simplifies end-to-end scheduling of processes across the enterprise.

 Automating job scheduling across message-driven environments can be a challenge.
 Unlike traditional enterprise-level systems, message-based topologies require integration with an enterprise service bus (ESB) or other messaging backbone that acts as a message delivery brokerage service to consumers that are connected to the various messaging distribution points.
 A wide array of message queues and message types must be understood and supported to enable effective application integration within these types of environments.

-Tidal Workload Automation Adapter for (Java Messaging Service) JMS extends the capabilities of Tidal Workload Automation to the message-enabled platform, making it possible to define and execute jobs for a variety of message bus and enterprise service bus technologies and to integrate them into an existing enterprise-wide job scheduling architecture.
-This adapter helps users overcome the challenges of scheduling in message-driven environments.
+Tidal’s adapter for JMS extends the capabilities of Tidal Automation to the message-enabled platform, making it possible to define and execute jobs for a variety of message bus and enterprise service bus technologies and to integrate them into an existing enterprise-wide job scheduling architecture.

-Tidal Workload Automation Adapter for JMS comes preconfigured with connection settings for many standard messaging architectures.
-The following capabilities and benefits encompass detailed features that users can access in order to simplify job scheduling in message-enabled environments.
+The adapter for JMS comes preconfigured with connection settings for many standard messaging architectures.
+The following capabilities simplify job scheduling in message-enabled environments.

-Message-Enabled Job Definitions – By using the Tidal Workload Automation web interface to create message-enabled job definitions, the adapter makes it possible for users to connect to and deliver instances to the messaging brokerage, which then places messages into the message bus.
-In addition, messages can be received by Tidal Workload Automation and can trigger other jobs or activities as defined within the larger scheduling environment.
-Messages can be delivered via ―point-to-pointǁǁ queues or ―publish-and-subscribeǁǁ topics.
+Message-Enabled Job Definitions – By using the Tidal Automation interface to create message-enabled job definitions, the adapter makes it possible for users to connect to and deliver instances to the messaging brokerage, which then places messages into the message bus.
+Messages can also be received by Tidal and can trigger other jobs or activities as defined within the larger scheduling environment.
+Messages can be delivered via point-to-point queues or publish-and-subscribe topics.

 Figure 10.
-Tidal Workload Automation Adapter for JMS enables job scheduling across message-based environments.
+Tidal Automation Adapter for JMS enables job scheduling across message-based environments.

-Tidal Workload Automation Schedule Integration – One of the key strengths of the adapter is that the messaging integration approach is made available for scheduling designs via Tidal Workload Automation job definition screens.
-This extends standardization of operations across the full range of environments under Tidal Workload Automation management, giving IT operations staff a robust and sophisticated tool with which to incorporate messaging-based processes into the enterprise.
-In addition, as with other Tidal Workload Automation adapters, the Adapter for JMS jobs can be executed through granular calendar, ad hoc, and on demand scheduling techniques, bringing message-driven topologies into the enterprise scheduling framework for the first time.
+Tidal Automation Schedule Integration – One of the key strengths of the adapter is that the messaging integration approach is made available for scheduling designs via Tidal Automation job definition screens.
+This extends standardization of operations across the full range of environments under Tidal management, giving IT operations staff a robust and sophisticated tool with which to incorporate messaging-based processes into the enterprise.
+In addition, as with other Tidal adapters, the adapter for JMS jobs can be executed through granular calendar, ad hoc and on demand scheduling techniques, bringing message-driven topologies into the enterprise scheduling framework for the first time.

-Accelerated Automation – Tidal Workload Automation Adapter for JMS can drive IT-wide process automation by giving IT operations staff the tools to orchestrate enterprise-wide job schedules and event-driven activities from a portable, browser-based single pane of glass.
-The adapter also allows IT operations staff to accelerate the delivery of service level agreements (SLAs) by making all scheduling activities more efficient and by accelerating the ability to respond to business changes.
+Accelerated Automation – Tidal’s integration with JMS can drive IT-wide process automation by giving IT operations staff the tools to orchestrate enterprise-wide job schedules and event-driven activities from a centralized solution.
+The integration also allows IT operations staff to improve scheduling efficiency and accelerate the ability to respond to business changes.

 Tidal’s enterprise-wide automation platform transcends the inherent limitations associated with standalone point products or native cloud schedulers.
 We can automate and orchestrate cross-application workloads and enterprise-wide business processes that traverse multiple clouds and hybrid environments – all from a single-pane-of-glass view.